 - Online Training Part 1 (Ohio University employees only)

 - Online Training Part 2 (Access instructions, contact Radiation Safety for password)

 What is a hazardous material? - If still unsure after reviewing this information, call the Hazardous Material Info-Line at 800-467-4922 for additional help.

 Exemptions to on-line training:

 Shippers and receivers of hazardous materials involving inter or intrastate commerce are required to have specific training that must be documented in Ohio University's training logs.
 Local transport of hazardous materials does not involve inter or intrastate commerce and is not regulated by the Department of Transportation (DOT) directly.
-For example filling up a 5 gallon can of gas and transporting it for your own use is not directly regulated.
+For example, filling up a 5 gallon can of gas and transporting it for your own use is not directly regulated.
 If a chemist takes a bottle of acetone from Clippinger to Biochemistry building the transport of the material is not regulated by DOT.
 The use and exposure to the chemical is regulated under hazard communications regulations.
 The regulations basically insure the individual transporting the material is very familiar with the properties of the material.
 There is a level of care in transporting hazardous materials that must be commensurate with DOT regulations.
 Transport hazardous materials in the original packaging if possible.
 If not in the original packaging, package the material in like quality packaging.
 The DOT regulations are broad and complicated.
-If it is desired to learn more about the regulations and guidelines, see:
+To learn more about the regulations and guidelines see: